Lindemann index: Definition

+Factors when using the Lindemann index

 Care must be taken if the molecule possesses globally defined dynamics, such as about a hinge or pivot, because these motions will obscure the local motions which the Lindemann index is designed to quantify.
 An appropriate tactic in this circumstance is to sum the rij only over a small number of neighbouring atoms to arrive at each qi.
 A further variety of such modifications to the Lindemann index are available and have different merits, e.g. for the study of glassy vs crystalline materials.